sandialabs/Albany/doc/LandIce/machines/cee/README.md

 ```

 ## Building Trilinos/develop
-Switch to the develop branch of Trilions, make a build directory for Trilinos and copy over the configuration file provided:
+Switch to the develop branch of Trilinos, make a build directory for Trilinos and copy over the configuration file provided:
 ```sh
 cd ${HOME}/Trilinos
 git checkout develop